sinan0310/WRF-CMORizer/README.md

 ### Computational environment / requirements

-Needed for the currently maintained variant of the tool and the scripts provided.
+Needed for the currently maintained variant of the tool and the scripts provided (GCC compile is possible, but not provided at this point).

 - Intel Fortran compiler
 - netCDF library